Program Description

 Criteria for Advancement Through the MSA Program

-Second-year students will repeat the second-year curriculum (semesters 4, 5, & 6) if the cumulative GPA of semesters 4, 5, & 6 is below 3.0.
+- Second-year students will repeat the second-year curriculum (semesters 4, 5, & 6) if the cumulative GPA for semesters 4, 5, & 6 is below 3.0.

 Students who fail to meet any of the requirements listed above will not progress to the next Program Year.